 It is not generally emphasized in the Christian salvation message that the first experience of the true Christian life is a tragic death.
 Too many people of God realize this only years after they repent and are baptized.
 Sadly, not many baptizers tell them this fundamental fact of the Christian life before they dip the repentant ones into the watery grave.
 Oswald Chambers, in his widely used inspirational book, My Utmost For His Highest, says,

-It is the same tragedy of God on the Cross that is replayed in the God-child’s life, starting with his repentance.
-At repentance, a person realizes that he has broken God’s law, and that the penalty of sin is death.
-But what many who repent do not initially realize is that the baptism that follows his death is the symbol of his inward death – a death that comes at a cost and pain far exceeding the pain of a physical death.
+It is the same tragedy of God on the Cross that is replayed in the God-child’s life, starting with es repentance.
+At repentance, a person realizes that he or she has broken God’s law, and that the penalty of sin is death.
+But what many who repent do not initially realize is that the baptism that follows es death is the symbol of es inward death – a death that comes at a cost and pain far exceeding the pain of a physical death.
 No man can naturally die such a death.
-The man convicted of sin realizes there is absolutely no way he can obey God by the keeping all his commandments.
-He knows that if he breaks just one of them, he breaks them all (James 2:10) and is condemned.
+The man convicted of sin realizes there is absolutely no way he or she can obey God by the keeping of all his commandments.
+E knows that if e breaks just one of them, e breaks them all Jm 2:10 and is condemned.

 Let me go from the words of that great man of God, Oswald Chambers, to the words of Jesus himself.